PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Usage of

-We implement a noise function $F_{\text{noise}}$, which returns the points $x_i$ with density $\rho_i < \rho_{\min}$.
+\myparagraph{Noise Function} We implement a noise function $F_{\text{noise}}$, which returns the points $x_i$ with density $\rho_i < \rho_{\min}$.
 These points are then ignored in the remainder of the algorithm.
 This can be implemented using a parallel filter with $O(n)$ work and $O(\log n)$ span.
-A noise function of this form is used by \cite{Amagata21, Rodriguez14, amagata2023efficient}.
+This noise function is used by \cite{Amagata21, Rodriguez14, amagata2023efficient}.

-This noise function is the only one that \framework currently implements because it is the most commonly used, but alternative noise function definitions can be supported.
-For example, \citet{abbas2021denmune} define noise points based on the number of neighborhoods a point belongs in, and \citet{xie2016robust} compute noise points by using a threshold on the dependent distance.